kotaroh/SelfDriving_CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Here is the summary statistics of the traffic signs data set.

-* The size of training set is ?
-* The size of test set is ?
-* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is ?
+* Training Set:   34799 samples
+* Validation Set: 4410 samples
+* Test Set:       12630 samples
+* Image data shape = (32, 32, 3)
+* Number of classes = 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data distributes per label, sorted by number of labels in the training data.

 ![alt text][image1]